eic/drich-dev/doc/tutorials/1-setup-and-running-simulations.md

 simulate.py
 ```

-Let's run test 1 with 10 events, which will throw 10 pi+s at the angle of theta=23.5 degrees, 20 GeV each (at the time of writing this tutorial):
+Let's run test 1 with 10 events, which will throw 10 pi+s at the angle of theta=23.5 degrees, 20 GeV each (the defaults, at the time of writing this tutorial):
 ```bash
 simulate.py -t1 -n10
 ```